AnnekaSillitoe/CV/README.md

 * QUnit
 * TravisCl

-## PROJECTS

-### SOME OPEN SOURCE CONTRIBUTIONS / OTHER

 Founders & Coders:
 ### Full Stack Freelance Developer (August 2016 - Present)

 Worked on MVPs and projects to create web applications for clients across the UK.

-10-Week Intensive Web Development Course (June 2016 - August 2015)
+16-Week Intensive Web Development Course (June 2016 - September 2015)

-Worked on a range of projets in different teams, fulfilling different roles each time.
+Worked on a range of projects in different teams, fulfilling different roles each time.
 As well as learning the skills outlined, I learned test driven development, agile methodologies and pair programming.
 I helped teach the course at Founders & Coders by creating learning materials, contributing to the curriculum and mentoring.

-### Freelance Front-End Web Developer (January 2016 - June 2016)
+### Freelance Front-End Web Developer (January 2016 - Present)

 Built KallKwik Romford's B2C online sales site using HTML, CSS, Javascript and SagePay based on their wireframes.